 I am humbled and thankful for the trust my fellow Linux developers have placed in me by choosing me to represent them to the Linux Foundation.
 Developers are vital to the continued success of Linux, and encouraging and mentoring new developers to become successful contributors ensures the current and future Linux development needs are met.
 I plan to use my time on the TAB to mentor and help new developers become successful contributors.

 I’d like to acknowledge Grant Likely (TAB Chair) for the information on TAB’s responsibilities in this blog.
 For more information on the TAB, please refer to The Linux Foundation Technical Advisory Board page.

 About Shuah Khan

 Shuah Khan is a Senior Linux Kernel Developer at Samsung's Open Source Group.
 She is a Linux Kernel Maintainer and Contributor who focuses on Linux Media Core and Power Management.
 She maintains Kernel Selftest framework.
 She has contributed to IOMMU, and DMA areas.
 In addition, she is helping with stable release kernel testing.
 She authored Linux Kernel Testing and Debugging paper published on the Linux Journal and writes Linux Journal kernel news articles.
 She has presented at several Linux conferences and Linux Kernel Developer Keynote Panels.
-She serves on the Linux Foundation Technical Advisory Board.
+She served on the Linux Foundation Technical Advisory Board.
 Prior to joining Samsung, she worked as a kernel and software developer at HP and Lucent.

 Image Credits: OSDC